python-bear/Sick-Set-Of-Bookmarklets/README.md

  - **Hue-**: Decreases the hue value of colors on the page.
  - **Saturation+**: Slightly increases the saturation of the page.
  - **Saturation-**: Slightly decreases the saturation of the page.
+ - **Saturation++**: Sets the saturation of the website to 1 (high).
+ - **Saturation--**: Sets the saturation of the website to 0 (none).
  - **Lightness+**: Makes the page slightly lighter.
  - **Lightness-**: Makes the page slightly less light.
- - **Accent Red**: Changes most colored aspects of the page to red.
+ - **Accent**: Changes most colored aspects of the page to the selected color.
 Doesn't change images.
- - **Accent Green**: Changes most colored aspects of the page to green.
-Doesn't change images.
- - **Accent Blue**: Changes most colored aspects of the page to blue.
-Doesn't change images.

 #### Shaders ####

  - **Jiggle**: Makes all objects on the page move around randomly back and forward.
- - **Blur**: Opens a popup message asking for the pixel radius of the blur filter and then applies it to the page.
-It is recommended to use a value between 0 and 5.
- - **Terminal**: Makes the page look like a retro terminal, with the background black, most images gone, most text green but links in red.
- - **Bring The Links**: Makes all text grey but links bright red, so you can see them more easily.
  - **Fall Diagonally**: Makes all objects on the current page fall in random directions and then reset and loop.
  - **Tri**: Allows you to view the page as if it is 3D, it will layer objects and has other 3D visuals also, it even has a menu.
  - **YTGlow**: Has an effect like YouTube's ambient mode, but it works on all videos and works by adding a blur effect behind the video.
 This bookmarklet is a switch, meaning it will toggle if it is on or not, and you don't have to reload to get rid of it.
  - **Funky Focus**: Causes the currently selected/focused on object of the page to wiggle back and forwarth.

+##### Filters #####
+ - **Blur**: Opens a popup message asking for the pixel radius of the blur filter and then applies it to the page.
+It is recommended to use a value between 0 and 5.
+ - **Terminal**: Makes the page look like a retro terminal, with the background black, most images gone, most text green but links in red.
+ - **Bring The Links**: Makes all text grey but links bright red, so you can see them more easily.
+ - **Sepia**: Applies the maximum sepia filter to a page.
+ - **Refralect**: Spltis the page up into shards and does some reflection.
+ - **Glitch**: Introduces a glitch effect by randomly altering the RGB color values of the webpage elements.
+ - **Negative**: Performs color inversion to invert the colors of the webpage, creating a negative image effect.
+ - **Glow**: Applies an intense green glow to all  text on the website.
+ - **Vintage**: Applies retro-style filters to a webpage, giving it a nostalgic or vintage look and changes the color of links to an orangy-brown tone.

 #### Data ####